 525BCE: The citizens of Gazeara rose in rebellion against King Shardamar.
 He hired a platoon of mercenaries from Phoenix to put down the revolt.
 The mercenaries stayed in town to protect the king.

 522BCE: A group of disgruntled Gazearan citizens attempted to poison King Shardamar.
 He noticed their attempt through the scrying dweomers and had them arrested.
 His control over the city became almost absolute.

 520BCE: Gollard fell in love with Chatkal, a nymph of the Aractrash Jungle.
 Medrika and Andima were set aside as Gollard slowly forgot about them.

-The old lich of Crux, Vectra, developed a new spell of unimaginable destruction.
+The old lich of Crux, Vecna, developed a new spell of unimaginable destruction.
 The magic was capable of wiping out all life within a three mile radius of the casting.
-Vectra demonstrated the spell and then opened negotiations with various governments to sell it.
+Vecna demonstrated the spell and then opened negotiations with various governments to sell it.
 She sold copies of the devastation spell to Xoria, Persia, Ethiopia, and some of the Indian kingdoms.

 517BCE: Terry of Balin’s Holt succumbed to old age.
 With his best friend gone, Balin slipped into a deep depression.
 He abandoned the governance of the city to the city council.

 516BCE: Darnard died and Khygantha followed him soon after.
 Gollard assumed leadership over Yuettencal.
 He married Chatkal.
 Zeus blessed the marriage by bestowing a golden crown upon Gollard.
 He became King of Yuettencal.
 Medrika and Andima left the kingdom, filled with furious jealousy at Gollard’s betrayal.